Young parents and their child celebrating a successful Labour Day road trip to a Queensland beach

 Where to go on the Gold Coast

 Swell, sand, and skyrises abound on the Gold Coast, making it the perfect place for a long weekend.
-If the beach isn’t your speed, you can explore world heritage rainforests full of walking trails and waterfalls.
+If you’re looking for things to do on the Gold Coast, there’s no shortage of options—from iconic beaches to vibrant dining and entertainment precincts.
+And if the beach isn’t your speed, you can head inland to explore World Heritage rainforests full of walking trails and waterfalls.

 Beach Surfing